 How to Visit Kauai as a First Timer

 If you choose Kauai for your first visit to Hawaii, I promise you won’t be disappointed!
-Check out the Kauai itinerary I’ve put together especially for first-time visitors to Kauai.
+For more info on how many days to spend in Kauai, I’ve put together a guide especially for first-time visitors to Kauai.
 You’ll also love my list of the best places to eat in Kauai.

 Where to Stay in Kauai – My Top Picks